Preparing for Your Interview with Targeted Provision

 • Can you recall a moment where a student made progress that wasn’t purely academic, perhaps emotionally, behaviourally, or socially?

-What strategies do you use when a student is disengaged, withdrawn, or exhibiting challenging behaviour?
+Can you highlight specific strategies you have used when a young person with Complex Needs is disengaged, withdrawn, or exhibiting challenging behaviour?

 2. Share Your Experience Supporting Young People with Complex Needs